nextcloud/bookmarks/docs/bookmark.rst

    :param string url: The Uniform Resource Locator that this bookmark represents
    :param string title: A short humanly readable label for the bookmark
    :param string description: A longer description or note on the bookmark
+   :param int added: The UNIX timestamp when this bookmark was created
+   :param string userId: The user ID of the nextcloud account that owns this bookmark
    :param array tags: A list of tags this bookmark is tagged with
    :param array folders: The folders this bookmark has been added to
+   :param int clickcount: The number of times this bookmark was opened
+   :param bool available: A boolean indicating whether the app could reach the bookmarked URL

+      .. versionadded:: 3.4.0

+   :param string|null htmlContent: The html content of the bookmarked web page

+      .. versionadded:: 4.2.0

+   :param string|null textContent: The html content of the bookmarked web page

+      .. versionadded:: 4.2.0

+   :param int|null archivedFile: The nextcloud file id, if this bookmark links to a non-HTML, non-plaintext file

+      .. versionadded:: 3.4.0

 Query bookmarks